skip to main content

 View Plans

 Spectrum doesn’t provide the traditional TV and internet bundle at a discount.
-Instead, you can pair any one of Spectrum’s TV services with any internet service—each one has a discounted price for the first 12 months.
-The monthly broadcast TV service is an extra charge, as is any additional standard and premium channel you add.
+Instead, you can pair any one of Spectrum’s TV services with any internet service—each one has a discounted price for the first 24 months.
+However, keep in mind that any additional standard or premium channel you add will be an extra charge.

 Cox’s offers bundles, but, like Spectrum, there’s no discount.
 Cox’s bundles tend to include more channels, but they’re significantly more expensive.